 Despite his justifiable anger at Vanille, who was more than willing to take the blame and get killed in retribution, Sazh can't find it in himself to hate her, much less shoot her.

-"Lot of things can be be forgiven.
-Shooting kids is not one of them."
+"Lot of things can be excused.
+Shooting kids ain't one of them."

 Which is followed by Vanille's: